iamontheinet/dash-at-summit-2022/README.md

 ### DM305 Snowpark for Python meets Streamlit!

 For this [session](https://events.snowflake.com/summit/agenda/session/833987), you can refer to the code in [SnowparkForPythonAndStreamlit](SnowparkForPythonAndStreamlit) folder.
+NOTE: This is the same demo that was presented at the [Snowflake Summit Opening Keynote](https://events.snowflake.com/summit/agenda/session/849836).

 ### DM309 Snowpark for Python in 20 Minutes